15 Road Trips from Montreal to Experience Quebec’s Gorgeous Nature

 How to choose between lakes, mountains, cheese tours, wines and good restaurants for your excursion from Montreal?
 One thing is certain, the Eastern Townships are as much a delight for epicureans as they are for sports enthusiasts.

 Among the great spaces of the region, let’s mention the Mont-Mégantic National Park, in the heart of the first international dark sky reserve and where it’s great to camp with an expert at the ASTROLab.
 Children will love it!
-The region is also home to the Route des Sommets, which passes through 15 picturesque villages and some of the highest peaks in southern Quebec, providing easy access to hiking trails and majestic landscapes that open onto the American mountains, which are only a few kilometers away.
+The region is also home to The Summit Drive, which passes through 15 picturesque villages and some of the highest peaks in southern Quebec, providing easy access to hiking trails and majestic landscapes that open onto the American mountains, which are only a few kilometers away.
 Without a doubt one of the most spectacular attractions near Montreal.

-Closer to Montreal, Mont Orford National Park offers beginner hikes and activities for the whole family.
+Closer for road trips from Montreal, Mont Orford National Park offers beginner hikes and activities for the whole family.
 Not far from there, in Sutton, Huttopia Village is the ideal compromise between a hotel and a campground; it even has tents equipped with showers and toilets.
 The village, which is absolutely charming, also has a refreshment bar, a microbrewery and a few stores where you can chat with the owners.

 For a unique 360-degree view in a lesser-known place, seasoned hikers will find plenty to do at the Mont-Ham regional park.
 It is even possible to spend the night at the summit!